grscheller/scheller-linux-archive/pythagTriples/README.md

 Both algorithms only print triples with no common factors, that is `gcd(a,b,c) = 1`.

 ## Some design considerations:
 1. These algorithms generate pathagorean triples with no common factors.
    ```
-       a^2 + b^2 = c^2  where gcd(a, b, c) = 1 and 0 < a < b < c
+       a^2 + b^2 = c^2  where gcd(a, b, c) = 1
+                          and 0 < a < b < c
    ```
    you only need to check any two of `a, b, c` because you can factor<br>
-   the common factor to show the the square of the other (and hence<br>
+   out the common factors of any two to show the the square of the other<br>
-   the other itself) has the same common factor.
+   (and henced the other itself) has the same common factors.

    Geometrically this is the right choice since as right triangles
    ```
        (3, 4, 5)` and `(6, 8, 10)` and `(4, 3, 5)
    ```
-   are similar and hence the same except for scale or orientation.
+   are similar and thus the same except for scale or orientation.

 2. There is no such thing as a equilateral pyathogorean triangle.
    ```